Rethinking higher education

 CODE use existing first-class (online) learning resources for standard teaching content.
 This frees teaching time and resources for interactive teaching, intense mentoring on an individual and group level, and workshops and lectures focussed on students’ actual needs and demands.

-CODE thinks there is a high overlap between the three study programs and therefore encourage students to study in a way that covers more than the small core of their fields and to get to know the other disciplines’ perspectives.
+CODE thinks there is a high overlap between the three study programs and therefore encourages students to study in a way that covers more than the small core of their fields and to get to know the other disciplines’ perspectives.

 Personal development is an essential part of CODE’s educational approach.
 The mandatory Science, Technology and Society Program empowers students to develop scientific thinking and critical judgement skills, while a series of workshops on interpersonal skills supports our students’ teamwork, leadership and communication skills.